WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetSettings.md

 Set to null to not use any converter.

 **Remarks:**
-See [WithoutHaste.DataFiles.DotNet.DotNetSettings.DefaultQualifiedNameConverter(string, int)](WithoutHaste.DataFiles.DotNet.DotNetSettings.md) for usage examples.
+See [DefaultQualifiedNameConverter(string, int)](WithoutHaste.DataFiles.DotNet.DotNetSettings.md) for usage examples.

 # Static Methods